waseemingly/tp/docs/UserGuide.md

     * Enter the command `unlock pw/Password123!` in the command box.

 3. You can **change the password** to unlock CodeContact.
-    * Enter the command `change-password pw/Password123! npw/<yourNewPassword>` in the command box
+    * Enter the command `change-password pw/Password123! npw/<yourNewPassword>` in the command box.

 <div markdown="block" class="alert alert-info">:bulb:
-You can always lock and unlock CodeContact using the `lock` and `unlock` commands
+You can always lock and unlock CodeContact using the `lock` and `unlock` commands.
 </div>

 1. Let us try **adding a project** to our CodeContact.
     * Enter the
-      command `add-project n/AndroidApp dr/App to allow for different juices to be ordered dl/19-12-2023,Design backend,HIGH,0 dl/25-12-2023,Design frontend,MEDIUM,0 `
+      command `add-project n/AndroidApp dr/App to allow for different juices to be ordered dl/19-12-2023,Design backend,HIGH,0 dl/25-12-2023,Design frontend,MEDIUM,0 `.

 2. We can then **add a developer** to our CodeContact.
     * Enter the
-      command `add-developer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Developer pr/AndroidApp s/4500 d/01-11-2023 g/johng rt/3`
+      command `add-developer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Developer pr/AndroidApp s/4500 d/01-11-2023 g/johng rt/3`.
     * Try adding more developers with different details for each parameter!
     * Remember to add a new [project](#add-project--add-project) or [role](#add-roles) if you wish to add new developers with other roles and project.

 3. We can also **add a client** to our CodeContact.
     * Enter the
-      command `add-client n/Amy p/88765423 e/amy@example.com a/31, Clementi Ave 6, #03-12 r/Client pr/AndroidApp o/Google do/google.com`
+      command `add-client n/Amy p/88765423 e/amy@example.com a/31, Clementi Ave 6, #03-12 r/Client pr/AndroidApp o/Google do/google.com`.
     * Try adding more clients with different details for each parameter!
     * Remember to add a new [project](#add-project--add-project) or [role](#add-roles) if you which to add new client with other roles and project.

 4. Let us try **editing the name** of a developer stored in CodeContact.
-    * Enter the command `edit-developer 1 n/Jhonny`
+    * Enter the command `edit-developer 1 n/Jhonny`.
     * Try editing other parameters or developers and projects too!
-    * More details of what you can edit can be found [here](#edit)
+    * More details of what you can edit can be found [here](#edit).

 5. We can also easily **find** for information in CodeContact.
-    * Enter the command `find-developer n/John s/4500`
+    * Enter the command `find-developer n/John s/4500`.
     * Try looking for other information and search with multiple parameters!
-    * More details of what you can find can be found [here](#find)
+    * More details of what you can find can be found [here](#find).

 6. You can always **show the full list** after finding in CodeContact.
     * Enter the command `list-developer`, `list-client` or `list-project`.

 7. You can **delete developers, clients or projects** in CodeContact.
-    * Enter the command `delete-developer 3` to delete the 3rd developer in CodeContact
+    * Enter the command `delete-developer 3` to delete the 3rd developer in CodeContact.
-    * More details on how delete works can be found [here](#delete-developer--delete-developer)
+    * More details on how delete works can be found [here](#delete-developer--delete-developer).

 8. If you realise that you did not delete this developer, you can **undo** this action in CodeContact.
     * Enter the command `undo` and it will revert your previous actions.